-- Copies of the full Wesleyan policy on the Family Educational Rights and Privacy Act (FERPA) are available to students in the Academic Services Office or online. - Final grade reports are available to students and their faculty advisors through their online WebAdvisor accounts.
-A student may request a paper copy by completing the appropriate form in the Academic Services Office or online. - 3.
+- 1. A copy of the full Wesleyan policy on the Family Educational Rights and Privacy Act (FERPA) is available to students in the Student Handbook and in the Academic Services Office. - 2.
+Final grade reports are available to students and their faculty advisors through their online WebAdvisor accounts. - 3.
 Certain types of information are classified as public or "directory" information, and may be disclosed without a student's written consent.
 These are name, address, telephone number, email address, campus box number, major, participation in officially recognized activities and sports, height/weight of athletic team members, dates of attendance, degrees and awards received, and course schedule and roster. - 4.
 In addition to a procedure for a hearing on-campus, or online, an office has been established by the U.S. Department of Education to investigate and adjudicate violations.
 Complaints may be addressed to the Family Educational Rights and Privacy Act (FERPA) Office, U.S. Department of Education.